 If you have diabetes, you likely know that it sometimes causes neuropathy, or nerve damage.
 But you may not realize that diabetes-related neuropathy can sometimes mask the signs of heart disease or cause you to miss important symptoms of a heart attack.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This is a double-whammy if you have diabetes.
+This is especially concerning if you have diabetes.
 Not only are you at higher risk for neuropathy, but you’re also more likely to have heart disease.
 If the neuropathy dulls the nerves leading to your heart, you may not notice symptoms of heart disease such as chest pain.

 Here’s what you need to know.

 Diabetes-related heart attack symptoms